hctancredi/docker-mods/README.md

 # LazyLibrarian Essentials

-This mod adds a few esssential binaries to NZBGet container.
+This mod adds a few esssential binaries to LazyLibrarian container.

 calibre
 ffmpeg